 Code of Conduct Appeals

 The process for Student Code of Conduct appeals is set forth throughout Section 201.5 in the College Procedures.
-Refer to the Student Code of Conduct page for details.
+Refer to the Conduct process outlined in the EFSC Catalog for details.
 Any disciplinary sanctions will not be held in abeyance during the appellate process.

 Academic, Administrative and Financial Appeals